REACH-WoU/tabular_analysis_boilerplate_v4/README.md

 - Check if all variables in `disaggregations`,`admin` are present in the datasheet where the `variable` is located
 - Check if `variable` is present on more than 1 datasheet
 - Check if the filter table was properly filled
+- Check if you have any duplicated names in your dataframe across multiple sheets.
+This is important as we're defyning what sheet each dependent variable (DAF column `variable`) belongs to.
+If your `variable` belongs to multiple sheets the algorightm will run the following checks:
+  - If the `variable` is present in multiple sheets and one of them is the `main` sheet, the algorithm will assume that you're trying to see disaggregations for `main` sheet only.
+  - If the `variable` is present in multiple sheets and none of them are on `main` it'll assume that you're trying to see the disaggregations on the first sheet where the `variable` is present. **Be cautious when working with data that has 1 variable present on multiple sheets**

 # Outputs